ferrarif1/RoundOneLeger/README.md

 # Ledger Platform

 This repository contains a self-contained asset ledger backend written in Go.
-It exposes a REST API for device/IP/personnel/system management, supports public-key based authentication, enforces IP allowlists, provides undo/redo history, and can import/export Excel workbooks that describe the ledgers individually or as a Cartesian matrix.
+It exposes REST APIs for IP/personnel/system management, supports public-key based authentication, enforces IP allowlists, provides undo/redo history, and can import/export Excel workbooks that describe the ledgers individually or as a Cartesian matrix.

 ## Features

-- **Authentication** – Ed25519 enrollment/login flows that bind users to browser/device fingerprints and issue bearer tokens.
+- **Authentication** – Ed25519 enrollment/login flows that bind users to browser fingerprints and issue bearer tokens.
-- **Ledger management** – CRUD endpoints for IPs, devices, personnel, and systems with tagging, ordering, and cross-linking.
+- **Ledger management** – CRUD endpoints for IPs, personnel, and systems with tagging, ordering, and cross-linking.
 - **Excel workflows** – Import/export XLSX workbooks with automatic IP column detection and a derived matrix sheet representing all combinations.
+- **Collaborative workspaces** – Create free-form tables with dynamic columns, clipboard import, Excel syncing, and an inline rich text editor for narrative context or embedded imagery.
 - **Undo/redo** – Ten-level history stack for manual corrections across all ledgers.
 - **Audit log chain** – Tamper-evident audit trail with verification endpoint.
 - **IP allowlist** – CIDR-aware middleware that blocks requests from unapproved addresses.